roshnirodrigues/Sales-Performance-Analysis/README.md

 ---

+## 📊 Dataset Overview

+Source: Kaggle - Superstore Sales Dataset
+Time period: 2014-2017
+Order-level data including sales, profit, discount, shipping mode, category, and region

+---

 ## 🧹 Data Cleaning & Preparation

-Data cleaning and preparation were performed using **Power Query and Excel**.
+Data cleaning and preparation were carried out using Power Query and Excel.

-Steps included:

-- Removed duplicate records to ensure each order was counted once
-- Removed null values (less than 1% of records) to avoid distortion
-- Corrected inconsistencies in categorical fields
-- Standardised date formats for time-based analysis

-Additional analytical columns were created:

-**Discount bands** were defined using an `IFS` formula:
+I began by removing duplicate records to ensure each order was counted only once.
+Since missing values accounted for less than 1% of the dataset, I removed null values to avoid introducing unnecessary assumptions.
+I then reviewed the data for inconsistencies, such as irregular entries in categorical fields, and corrected them where required.
+Date fields were also standardised to ensure consistency for time-based analysis.

+Once the data was clean, I created additional analytical columns in Excel.
+Discount bands were defined using an IFS formula and grouped into:
-- No Discount — 0%
+- No Discount - 0%
-- Low Discount — ≤10%
+- Low Discount - ≤10%
-- Medium Discount — 11–29%
+- Medium Discount - 11–29%
-- High Discount — ≥30%
+- High Discount - ≥30%

 A separate flag column was created to identify **loss-making orders**, enabling targeted efficiency analysis.